-The first two of these strategies also have the benefit of counteracting industry attempts to subvert tax increases through price discounts paid to retailers or wholesalers, which, according to the Federal Trade Commission, accounted for 85.4% of the industry’s advertising and promotional expenditures for cigarettes in 2013.
+The first two of these strategies also have the benefit of counteracting industry attempts to subvert tax increases through price discounts paid to retailers or wholesalers, which, according to the Federal Trade Commission, accounted for over 87% of the industry’s advertising and promotional expenditures for cigarettes and smokeless tobacco in 2020.

 For a primer, review:

-- TCLC’s “Price-Related Promotions for Tobacco Products: An Introduction to Key Terms & Concepts”
+- Public Health Law Center’s “Price-Related Promotions for Tobacco Products: An Introduction to Key Terms & Concepts”

 - California Department of Public Health’s “Tobacco Retail Price Manipulation Policy Strategy Summit Proceedings”

 - Public Health and Tobacco Policy Center’s“Tobacco Price Promotion: Policy Responses to Industry Price Promotion”